jonasjohansson/11.igem.se/pages/wiki/project/outlook.md

 tags: wiki
 ---

-> We ask ourselves this question many times!
-There are plenty of things to consider when developing new technology, such as the safety of your product (link to Safety & Phages), the potential market space (link to Business Model), and how our product will be perceived by the general public (link to Integrated Human Practices).
+> There are plenty of things to consider when developing new technology, such as the [safety of your product](/wiki/safety/), the potential market space, and [how our product will be perceived by the general public](/wiki/human-practices/).
 On this page, we want to take a look at how a future world would look like for Esther, going from the very beginning of the manufacturing process, continuing with diagnosis, and finally, how our treatment can be administered to the patient.

 ![](/static/img/wiki/project/outlook-01.png)